xubingyue/avocadodb/ISSUE_TEMPLATE.md

 The issue can be reproduced using this dataset:

-Please provide a way to create the dataset to run the above query on; either by a gist with an arangodump, or `db.collection.save({my: "values"}) statements.
-If it can be reproduced with one of the ArangoDB example datasets, it's a plus.
+Please provide a way to create the dataset to run the above query on; either by a gist with an avocadodump, or `db.collection.save({my: "values"}) statements.
+If it can be reproduced with one of the AvocadoDB example datasets, it's a plus.

 ### Foxx